ahmedOmuharram/hugo-mock-landing-page-domain-name/README.md

 # Motimate
-Mock landing page for CIS 3500 at the University of Pennsylvania.
+Autodeployed mock landing page for CIS 3500 at the University of Pennsylvania.

 ## About
 Motimate is a gamified habit tracking and motivation platform that helps you transform your goals into achievements.
 The platform combines several key features: